-The University is aware that in some situations students can have agreements that they have freely entered into which mean they are required to work for a period following completion of their studies.
+The University is of course aware that in some situations students can have agreements that they have freely entered into which mean they are required to work for a period following completion of their studies.
+The University will therefore continue in its efforts to raise awareness of the risk of modern slavery amongst it student as well as its staff population.